 - Sec.
 1 Employee Advisory Council.
-A staff Employee Advisory Council representing institutions in The University of Texas System shall be formed to facilitate the flow of ideas and information between and among the Board of Regents, the System Administration, and the institutions of the System.
-The Executive Vice Chancellor for Business Affairs or his or her designee will serve as System liaison to the Council.
-Representatives of the Employee Advisory Council may from time to time address the Board of Regents at meetings of the Board and may recommend action to the Board through the Chancellor.
+A staff Employee Advisory Council represents institutions in the U. T. System to facilitate the flow of ideas and information between and among the Board of Regents, the System Administration, and the institutions of the System.
+The Executive Vice Chancellor for Business Affairs or his or her designee serves as System liaison to the Council.
+Representatives of the Employee Advisory Council are encouraged to address the Board of Regents at meetings of the Board, including meetings of the Standing Committees, and may recommend action to the Board through the Chancellor.
 At least once each year, a meeting will be arranged between the Employee Advisory Council Executive Committee and the Board of Regents. - Sec.
 2 Faculty Advisory Council.
-A Faculty Advisory Council representing institutions in the U. T. System may be formed to facilitate the flow of ideas and information between and among the Board of Regents, the System Administration, and the institutions of the System.
-The Executive Vice Chancellor for Academic Affairs or his or her designee will serve as System liaison to the Council.
-Representatives of the Faculty Advisory Council may from time to time address the Board of Regents at meetings of the Board and may recommend action to the Board through the Chancellor.
-At least once each year, a meeting will be arranged between the Faculty Advisory Council Executive Committee and the Board.
+A Faculty Advisory Council represents institutions in the U. T. System to facilitate the flow of ideas and information between and among the Board of Regents, the System Administration, and the institutions of the System.
+The Executive Vice Chancellor for Academic Affairs or his or her designee serves as System liaison to the Council.
+Representatives of the Faculty Advisory Council are encouraged to address the Board of Regents at meetings of the Board, including meetings of the Standing Committees, and may recommend action to the Board through the Chancellor.
+At least once each year, a meeting will be arranged between the Faculty Advisory Council Executive Committee and the Board of Regents.